eduardodias/GI_Minor_2020/py1_LuchtmeetnetAPI/README.md

 https://api.luchtmeetnet.nl/open_api

+The RIVM also made an interactive mapviewer out of it.
+This can be accessed here: https://www.luchtmeetnet.nl/

 The documentation of this API can be found at https://documenter.getpostman.com/view/1562017/RVnbBxf9.

 The techniques used in this exercise can also be used to download data from many more API's from other sources, since most API's follow a similar structure, which is called [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).